CarpetFloor/enhancedflamepotato/README.md

 # Enhanced Flame Potato
-Better networking and more content version of multiplayer browser game flamepotato.
+Better networking version of [flamepotato](https://github.com/CarpetFloor/flamepotato).
+Also, more content will be added that is not in the original.
 <br /><br />
 Note that this exists to create a separate version of the changes that will be made to the original source code to create to help create a different development environment.
 While branches could have